DMWIGGINS/SQL-and-Telerik-Reporting/README.md

 ## Report examples with real data

-Searching for available bracelets with either aquamarine, aventurine, lepidolite or onyx, all button options, sizes 7.0, 7.25, 7.50, 7.75.
+Searching for _available_ bracelets with either aquamarine, aventurine, lepidolite or onyx, all button options, sizes 7.00, 7.25, 7.50, 7.75.

 ![Size7sAvailable](images/Size7sAvailable.png)

-Searching for sold bracelets with aquamarine, aventurine, lepidolite or onyx, all button options, sizes 7.0, 7.25, 7.50, 7.75.
+Searching for _sold_ bracelets with aquamarine, aventurine, lepidolite or onyx, all button options, sizes 7.00, 7.25, 7.50, 7.75.

 ![Size7sSold](images/Size7sSold.png)

-Here is a general inventory report showing all available bracelets.
+Here is a general inventory report showing available bracelets with 10 of the gemstone/bead(s), all button options and all sizes.
+(2 images)

 _Click below images to see fullsize_